fzinfz/book/apps/README.md

 Explorer: https://github.com/1357310795/MyComputerManager

 # Monuments
-KB4570006: Update to disable and remove the RemoteFX vGPU component in Windows 10, version 1809 and Windows Server 2019
+- RemoteFX - KB4570006: Update to disable and remove the RemoteFX vGPU component in Windows 10, version 1809 and Windows Server 2019